SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 - Formulas with high baking soda + no soothing ingredients.
 Even natural brands can overdo it.
 Too much baking soda without buffering ingredients like shea butter, zinc, or clay often leads to itching, redness, or peeling – especially during the transition period.

 - Brands that use aluminum alternatives, like potassium alum.
-It may sound “natural,” but it still acts like a traditional antiperspirant by blocking pores — and doesn’t align with a true detox-supporting approach.
+It may sound “natural,” but it still acts like a traditional antiperspirant by blocking pores.

 💭 FAQs: Switching To Natural Deodorant